-I have been making raisin buns for a while now, and I think I have tweaked and tried the recipe quite to everybody’s satisfaction.
+I have been making raisin buns for quite a while now, and I think I have tweaked and tried the recipe to my satisfaction.
 Raisin buns are called ‘krentenbollen’ in Dutch, although they are usually made with a combination of raisins and currants (‘krenten’ means currants (for a lecture on the difference between currants and raisins, see end of this post)).
 I usually make double the amount of this recipe.
 The buns keep wonderfully well in the freezer and you can give them a quick ‘pick me up’ in the microwave, have some fresh butter at hand (also good without though) and away you go.
 But nothing can beat eating them slightly warm, fresh from the oven of course.
 The following recipe is a slightly ‘tuned down’ version of the one I use myself, because I work with prefermented dough and different types of flour etc. But if you want to try raisin buns for the first time, this recipe is a great point to start.

 Before you start!